cs124/pa0-jupyter-tutorial/platform/MacOS.md

     Once it's downloaded, run the installer through to completion.
 Note that this installer may take some time to run.

-    It will also prompt you to review a license agreement and agree to it, as well as ask "Do you wish the installer to initialize Miniconda3 by running conda init?".
+    It will also prompt you to review a license agreement and agree to it, as well as ask "Do you wish to update your shell profile to automatically initialize conda?".
 You should respond "yes" and/or "allow" to everything.

     **Note for Intel Mac users:** While new package builds for Intel Macs ended in August 2025, all existing packages remain available and fully functional.
 You'll have access to all the packages needed for this course.